exakat/exakat-docs/Reference/Rules/Structures/ImplicitConversionToInt.rst

 + Bitwise NOT operator ~
 + As an array key

-This features is applied to PHP 8.1 and later, yet it is also applicable to older versions of PHP.
+This feature is applied to PHP 8.1 and later, yet it is also applicable to older versions of PHP.

 .. code-block:: php